 If you have a thing for horror films that will make your skin crawl and fill your soul with dread, then The Wretched will make for a very chilling watch that will be sure to inspire many jumps scares in its audience.

 A defiant teenage boy, struggling with his parents’ imminent divorce, faces off with a thousand-year-old witch, who is living beneath the skin of and posing as the woman next door.

 Directors Brett Pierce and Drew T. Pierce, better known as the Pierce Brothers arrive on the scene here with this gnarly fright fest in The Wretched, and they certainly bring the chills.
 Taking the subject matter of the classic Witch in the Woods storyline, the Pierce Brothers take this motif and subvert it into a narrative that is entirely different from what audiences have seen before and the resulting product is sure to make you jump.
 The brothers inject a good dose of grindhouse film aesthetic into this one, and the film’s subject matter is in keeping with those classic drive-in scare movies such as The Evil Dead and Halloween.

-Creepy, crawly horror like The Wretched doesn’t come along that often, but when it does it seriously gives you a fright, and this film will satisfy loyal horror viewers along with it’s very different scares….but be warned it doesn’t let up for a moment…..
+Creepy, crawly horror like The Wretched doesn’t come along that often, but when it does it seriously frightens you, and this film will satisfy loyal horror viewers along with its very different scares….but be warned it doesn’t let up for a moment…..